MyOralVillage/OIM-Taler-Wallet/README.md

 - Transaction history should potentially explore pagination
 - Transaction history might benefit from a default screen when there are no transactions in the system
 - App version is bugged
+- Only KUDOS are properly integrated; currently mapped to Leones (1:1)
 ---
 # Building and Structure